syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 #### Multi-level labels in category axis

-`CategoricalMultiLevelLabel` is used to render multilevel labels in category axis.
+`CategoricalMultiLevelLabel` is used to render multi-level labels in category axis.

 {% highlight dart %}